hiqect/hiqect/README.md

 - 👋 Hi, I’m @hiqect
 - 👀 I’m interested in community uses for code!
 - 🌱 I’m currently learning Java and C++.
-- 💞️ I’m looking to collaborate on community and mutual aid oriented social networks.
+- 💞️ I’m looking to collaborate on community and mutual aid oriented social networks & interaction facilitation. :)

 <!---
 hiqect/hiqect is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.